 The primary question you need to ask yourself with regard to the right residence permit is why you are traveling to Germany.
 For example, if you would like to stay for a limited and comparatively short period of time, for example for vacation, a guest semester or a visit, then you need a visa.
 If you are planning to stay in Germany for the purpose of training, a job or for humanitarian or political reasons, then the residence permit the right residence permit for you.
 A residence permit is always issued for a specific purpose.

 In connection with professional reasons for staying in Germany, there is also the EU Blue Card or the ICT card.
-If you want to live permanently in Germany or in the EU, you need a settlement permit or a permit for permanent residence.
+If you want to live permanently in Germany or in the EU, you need one permanent residence permit or a permanent residence permit.

 These residence permits are available in Germany: